What is Conjoint analysis?

 In this tutorial, we will detail the steps necessary for the implementation and interpretation of a conjoint analysis with XLSTAT.

 An Excel spreadsheet containing the results of this example can be downloaded by clicking here.
 The results are divided into different sheets:

 - Factors: this sheet contains the characteristics of the selected factors.

 - CBC Design: this sheet contains the profiles generated, and the choices given by the 10 individuals.

-- CBC: this sheet contains the results of conjoint analysis (CBC).
+- CBC: this sheet contains the results of conjoint analysis by hierarchical Bayes approach (CBC).

 - Simulated market: this sheet contains the complete market to simulate.

 - Market Simulation: this sheet contains the results of the market simulation.